-Basically, there are two ways to pen down a case study.
-One is completely writing it on your own words.
+Basically, there are two ways to pin down a case study.
+One is completely writing it in your own words.
 The other is having your clients say in certain sections like initial challenges faced by them or the result section of the changes that came in their business after subscribing to your services or buying a product from you.

 Opt for the second method for maximum benefits.
 Since the source of the words in your case study come from outside of your business, your prospects are more likely to trust them as a reputable reference.

-Get inspired from IBM case studies which incorporate client’s challenges and end-result in client words to strengthen their value proposition.
+Get inspired by IBM case studies which incorporate client’s challenges and end-result in client words to strengthen their value proposition.

 - Turn Your Customers into Content Creators on Social Channels

-Digital marketing managers are highly aware of the benefits this tactic brings to the table.
-This is therefore one of the most used tactic by companies.
+Digital marketing managers are highly aware of the benefits this influencer marketing tactic brings to the table.
+This is, therefore, one of the most used tactics by companies.

 One of the ways to create brand advocacy opportunities is to hold contests on social channels.
-The key is to gently nudge your social followers to contribute content on your social page.
+The key is to gently nudge your social followers to contribute content to your social page as part of your advocacy program.
 Ask your customers to take a selfie with your product and post it on social platforms with a custom hashtag.
 Ensure you align the prize of this contest with your brand’s image and audience’s interest.

-User generated content submitted under such campaigns on social channels is live, transparent and authentic.
-Studies show that content submitted by customers on social channels offer more authentic experience and speaks much louder then content created by a business itself.
+User-generated content submitted under such campaigns on social channels is live, transparent and authentic.
+Studies show that content submitted by customers on social channels offer more authentic customer experience and speaks much louder than content created by a business itself.
 Crafting such social campaigns will help boost engagement, increase social followers and help you grab potential buyers’ attention.

-The digital team of Game of Thrones, a most popular TV-show of all time, started a social campaign asking audience to describe the show using a custom hashtag.
-The best answers of this campaign were then featured on HBO Connect.
+The digital team of Game of Thrones, a most popular TV-show of all time, started a social campaign asking the audience to describe the show using a custom hashtag.
+The best answers to this campaign were then featured on HBO Connect.